 Build a business website: Domain & Hosting

 Your website can be accessed by its domain name IP address which is a series of numbers.
 A domain name is unique and has to be registered prior to use.
 Domain names were developed for internet users to recognize entities in place of number strings.
 A combination of numbers and addresses can be used as a domain name with their extensions such as .com, .in, .org, and so on.
 Domain names are used in URLs to identify webpages.
-Purchas of domain names are through a domain registrar or through your hosting provider eg SiteGround.
+Purchas of domain names is through a domain registrar or through your hosting provider eg SiteGround.

 A web hosting provider makes it possible to post webpages or websites on the internet.
 A server is a special computer that hosts your webpage or site.
 Any internet users on typing your web address in the browser are able to view your site.
 The users’ computer will connect to your server and your web page or site is rendered on their browser.
 Hosting providers support technologies, services, and inhouse staff needed for a seamless 24/7 experience for business owners.
 Create a domain name email and use FTP to upload files from your computer to your server.
 Build your site by coding or a CMS tool.
 Most hosting providers plan support CMS eg WordPress, Joomla, Drupal, etc. Read more by clicking on Website Development.